-Babri demolition: ‘Verdict vindicates beliefs,’ says LK Advani; Muslim leaders, Left criticise order
+Babri demolition: ‘Travesty of justice,’ says Opposition as special court acquits LK Advani, others

-Communist Party of India (Marxist) General Secretary Sitaram Yechury called the order a ‘travesty of justice’.
+“The Muslims if this country have always respected court decisions.
+In the final judgment of the Babri masjid case, the court had clearly said Muslims had been wrongly deprived of a mosque that had been constructed well over 450 years ago.
+Then the Supreme Court also said that it was an unlawful destruction.
+However, if there was a criminal conspiracy, it had to be decided by the court.
+Now, Muslim organisations will sit together and decide whether it (today’s judgment) has to be appealed or not.”— Maulana Khalid Rasheed Firangi Mahali

-Senior Bharatiya Janata Party leader LK Advani, who was on Wednesday acquitted of conspiracy charges in the nearly three-decades-old criminal case related to the Babri Masjid demolition along with 31 others, said that the judgement “vindicated” his and the saffron party’s commitment towards the Ram Janmabhoomi movement.
+India’s former Home Secretary Madhav Godbole, during whose tenure the Babri mosque was demolished, said he was “aghast” by the verdict, HuffPost reported.
+“Quite frankly, I am aghast with this verdict because, firstly, a huge mosque of this size coming down within a period of five hours without any planning or without any preparation on the part of anybody is impossible to believe,” he said.
+“Secondly the fact that, after 28 years this decision has come, is a commentary on our judicial system, criminal law system.”

-Advani’s party colleagues Murli Manohar Joshi, Uma Bharti and Kalyan Singh were among those accused of criminal conspiracy by a special Central Bureau of Investigation court in Lucknow.
-Several prominent members of the BJP celebrated the verdict.
+BJP leaders acquitted in the case and other prominent members of the party, meanwhile, celebrated the decision.
+Advani said that the judgement “vindicated” his and the saffron party’s commitment towards the Ram Janmabhoomi movement.

 “I wholeheartedly welcome the judgement by the Special Court in the Babri Masjid demolition case,” Advani was quoted as saying by ANI.
 “The judgement vindicates my personal and BJP’s belief and commitment toward the Ram Janmabhoomi movement.”